 The email was sent by the AA but in error.
 We are sorry for any confusion or concern we may have caused.
 I would like to reassure you that passwords were NOT been changed and personal data remains secure.

-Hell, if they want to annoy their customers and DoS themselves, that is their right! but our concern was solely with the possibility of leaking databases.
-Our response was along the lines of “Can you try again, with reference to the 13gb of back up files discovered by a security researcher and then not mentioned by the AA…” No meaningful reply was given on this subject.
+Hell, if they want to annoy their customers and DoS themselves, that is their right! but our concern was with the possibility of leaking databases.
+Our response was along the lines of “Can you try again, concerning the 13gb of back up files discovered by a security researcher and then not mentioned by the AA…” No meaningful reply was given on this subject.

 If the AA would like to solve this mystery for us then we are all ears!
 If the contents of the database did not contain personally identifiable information then let us know directly as this un-needed secrecy is bad for PR and blog authors trying to piece together what happened.